tamersp25/docs/src/docs/benchmark/README.md

 TO DO: Screenshots for the following steps.

-1. Selecting a TDO (from Benchmark) or Selecting a TDO (from CMS) Note: If there are not enough transcript assets, please run more engines on the TDO or select a different TDO.
+1. Selecting a TDO (from Benchmark) and/or Selecting a TDO (from CMS) Note: If there are not enough transcript assets, please run more engines on the TDO or select a different TDO.

 2. Screenshot of TDO screen and starting a new benchmark job.